ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 # 1-Wire Bus-System

-The description here is based on the DS18S20's [datasheet](http://datasheets.maximintegrated.com/en/ds/DS18S20.pdf).
-Please refer to specification that comes with your [1-Wire®](https://www.maximintegrated.com/en/products/digital/one-wire.html) device.
+This description is based on the DS18S20's [datasheet](http://datasheets.maximintegrated.com/en/ds/DS18S20.pdf).

+Please refer to the specification that comes with your [1-Wire®](https://www.maximintegrated.com/en/products/digital/one-wire.html) device.

 ## Abstract

-The 1-Wire bus-system uses a single data wire for communication between a Master and one or more Slave devices.
-Each device interfaces to the data-line via an open drain or 3-state port.
-The bus requires an external pullup resistor of approximately 5kΩ; thus, the idle state for the bus is high.
+The 1-Wire bus-system uses a single wire (i.e. the “bus”) for communication between a Master and one or more Slave devices.
+Each device connects to the bus via an open-drain or 3-state port.
+The bus requires an external pull-up resistor of approximately 5kΩ; thus, the idle state for the bus is High.

-A Slave is identified by its unique 64-bit ROM Code:
+There may be multiple Slaves on the bus.
+These Slaves are identified by their unique 64-bit ROM code:

 Offset | Bits | Description
 -----: | ---: | :----------